AfifaKhaled/Batch-Channel-Normalization/README.md

 ## If you use this code for your research, please consider citing the original paper:

-We have submitted the manuscript to ICLR conference 2024 in 09/2023
+We have submitted the manuscript to CVPR conference 2024 in 011/2023